RSDKModding/RSDK-Modding-Wiki/docs/Guides/Games/Sonic1-2/Datapack.md

 === "Sonic Origins (EGS)"

     Open your Epic Games library, then right click Sonic Origins and click `Manage`.
-In the menu that appears, click the :material-folder-outline: Open Install Location button next to the Uninstall button.
+In the menu that appears, click the :material-folder-search-outline: Open Install Location button next to the Uninstall button.

     TODO: screenshot of the above